-Problem

-Possible Cause and Solution

-Excessive vibration.

-Out of balance, or large work piece.
+Possible Cause and Solution Out of balance, or large work piece.
 Reduce lathe speed to the lowest speed possible and turn the work piece to a true circle.
 Work piece is not held in the center.
 Check work piece mounting and correct.
 Work piece is not secure or held tight enough.
 Check work piece mounting and correct.
 Lathe incorrectly bolted to stand or bench.
 Refer to this manual for lathe stand recommendations.
 Stand or bench not well constructed, too light, or standing incorrectly on the floor.
 Make sure the stand is solidly constructed.
 Use sand bags to weigh down the stand.
 Over tensioning of belt is a primary cause of vibration.
 The drive belt is running badly, over tensioned, or damaged.
 Apply a spray-on belt dressing on the belt grooves, readjust belt tension, or replace the belt.
 Motor pulley is not in correct alignment with the headstock pulley.
 Loosen the motor pulley set screw and align the pulleys.
 Headstock is loose.
 Tighten the Headstock Lock pin.
 Headstock pulley or motor pulley is loose.
 Check that the pulley set screws are tight.
 The headstock guard is loose or rattling.
 Check that the guard screws are tight.
 Movement in motor mount plate.
 Check that the nyloc nuts on the headstock studs are tight, and that the Teebar is tight.
 Motor vibrates.
 Many single phase motors due to their design produce minor noise or vibrations; these usually cannot be altered.

-Faceplate or chuck running out of true.

 Dirt build up on the rear of the faceplates or chuck.
 Clean off all build up and dirt.
 Faceplates and chucks must mount securely against the inner bearing ring surface of the spindle.

-Turning tools not sliding smoothly across Toolrest.

 Damaged surface on toolrest face caused by sharp edged tools.
 File the toolrest using a fine smooth file and polish with extra fine sandpaper.
 Also remove the sharp edges from the corners of turning tools.

-Spur drive center or live center not holding into the spindle taper or quill taper when turning.

 Small end of Morse taper is damaged due to dropping or hitting.
 File or polish away any damage.
 Check that inside of tapers have not been scored.
 Grease or oil inside of Morse tapers.
 Wipe clean the inside of the tapers.
 Insufficient pressure when installing the center.
 Use a quick, firm action by hand to install a taper.
 Do not knock in using any solid object.

-(i) Note: Can't find the answer in this Troubleshooting guide?
+1 Note: Can't find the answer in this Troubleshooting guide?

 Visit the Lathe Support Section on our website - this is packed with Frequently Asked Questions.
 Or